 How much do you know about the performance and maintenance of your assets and facilities, at any given moment?
 If it takes a full day just to draw up a basic status report, how will you make a quick decision when the fate of your job, or the continuity of service, or the safety of workers depends on it?

-A modern CMMS solution should provide real-time visibility by tracking and reporting on any number of facility and equipment metrics, from failure codes to downtime, work order completion, use hours, and parts inventory.
+A modern and user friendly CMMS solution should provide real-time visibility by tracking and reporting on any number of facility and equipment metrics, from failure codes to downtime, work order completion, use hours, and parts inventory.
 Of course, not every user will have a need for these metrics during every procedure, but bringing all of your data into one system provides convenient access for facility managers and other decision-makers.
 Permission based access provides users with the ability to utilize specific features while blocking access to features that they don’t require.
 Permissions can easily be modified to reflect the needs of each user, helping to de-clutter the interface and simplify their immediate task at hand.

 In every industry, there are codes and regulations that govern safety, maintenance, and functional service levels.
 In a paper-based world, staying compliant with these regulations requires a lot of manual effort and — most likely — a facilities manager with a mind like a steel trap.

 The right computerized maintenance management software can automate much of this process to increase compliance rates and minimize redundant labor.
 Track the status of your equipment, vehicles, or facilities, and set notifications to remind you of warranty expirations and routine inspections.
 You can also log repair history, house all asset and equipment documents including O&M manuals, spec sheets, ID tags and equipment model images, and maintain a clean audit trail for future inspections or requests.